- Causes Of Cold During Pregnancy

 Human rhinoviruses: There are more than 100 types of these viruses that can cause a common cold.
 They survive the best inside the human nose.
 These viruses are highly contagious, but can rarely cause serious health issues.

 Coronaviruses: Only about six types of these viruses can affect humans, while the rest are seen only in animals.
-They mainly severe acute respiratory syndrome (SARS).
+They mainly cause severe acute respiratory syndrome (SARS) and COVID-19.

 Human parainfluenza virus (HPV), adenovirus, and respiratory syncytial virus (RSV): These viruses cause mild infections, and may affect if you have a weak immune system.